schim111/SingularPotentialNematic/README.md

 To run the code, the finite element, C++/Matlab, package FELICITY must be available (https://www.mathworks.com/matlabcentral/fileexchange/31141-felicity)

+Included with the code is the file getLebedevSphere.m to get the quadrature points on a unit sphere.
+(

 Also optional is the AGMG solver for linear matrix equations (http://agmg.eu/)